Georges Peignot: Grasset (1898)

 In 1897, as a young industrialist aged 25, Georges Peignot met Eugène Grasset already famous in the Art Nouveau world for his furniture, posters, stamps, titles and patterns of books, textiles, printed wallpapers, and other items.
 Grasset had freely adapted to the alphabet of Nicolas Jenson (1471) with the intention of using it to print a book on his own method for ornamental composition that was inspired by the courses he gave to the Guérin school.
-With his father's agreement, Georges Peignot acquired Grasset's alphabet, got an official patent on October 7, 1897 for the typeface under the name "Grasset", and gave Henri Parmentier, the workshop's punchcutter, the mission to engrave it.
+With his father's agreement, Georges Peignot acquired Grasset's alphabet, got an official patent on October 7, 1897, for the typeface under the name "Grasset", and gave Henri Parmentier, the workshop's punchcutter, the mission to engrave it.
 For harmonious compositions, he decided to offer thirteen sizes of the same type, and « for the first time in a French workshop, the scale of sizes of a character [was] created by photographic reductions of a genuine drawing », according to Thibaudeau.

 In the fall of 1898 a medieval novel, Les aventures merveilleuses de Huon de Bordeaux, chanson de geste, was published in Grasset, chosen because the Middle Ages are the favorite epoch of Art Nouveau subjects.
 The world of typography was alerted and revealed very supportive.
 In 1900, only seven sizes were punched, but orders arrived for other sizes.
 Georges Peignot and Francis Thibaudeau, a high-quality master typographer he had hired, created a small catalog, that was discreet, but very tasteful.
 After sending the catalog to all important printers, the orders poured into the company, and compliments from specialized press and art connoisseurs were garnered.
 In the courtyard of the Boulevard de Montrouge (later renamed "boulevard Edgar-Quinet") where they settled for 34 years, the Peignot workshops suddenly became insufficient.
 The company had to move to the corner of Cabanis and Ferrus streets (XIVth arrondissement) in Paris, and the new plant opened in 1904.

 The success earned Georges Peignot, 29, the recognition of his peers and he became treasurer of the Chambre syndicale (typographic trade association).
-His work also was copied: in June 1902 the justice seized forged types of Renault foundry and the two foundries went to court.
+His own work was also copied: in June 1902 the justice seized forged types of Renault foundry and the two foundries went to court.
 Surprisingly, the infringement case was lost in 1905 and the company G. Peignot & Fils had to pay the costs for having accused the Renault foundry, which asserted that their work had been inspired by a Gryphe work, a Lyon publisher of the sixteenth century amateur, Jenson, whose work was in the public domain and could be copied.
 The judges had no sensitivity to the particular drawing of the reed and other specific qualities of Grasset.

 Two of Georges Peignot's brothers, Robert (engineer of Arts et Métiers) and Lucien (engineer of the École centrale), sailed to the United States where they knew they could find the most modern automatic typographic machines.